mindspore-lab/mindone/examples/stable_diffusion_v2/docs/en/textual_inversion_finetune.md

 ```
 ### Finetuning Dataset Preparation

-Depending on the concepts that we want the finetuned model to learn, the datasets can be divided into two groups: the datasets of the same **object** and the datasets of the same **style**.
+Depending on the concept that we want the finetuned model to learn, the datasets can be divided into two groups: the datasets of the same **object** and the datasets of the same **style**.

 For **object** dataset, we use the [cat-toy](https://huggingface.co/datasets/diffusers/cat_toy_example) dataset.
 The dataset contains six images which are shown below.